Abdullah-moiz/selenium-test/README.md

 Example of selenium testing using selenium web driver in Javascript

 In Example we are testing the OS Collab Login

+##### checkout OS Collab at https://os-collab.vercel.app/